 Poor insulation in your home occurs because of many different reasons.
 Regardless of the reason, upgrade your home’s insulation to save money on energy costs this winter.
 In fact, according to the U.S. Department of Energy, most homes will see a reduction in their energy bills when additional insulation is added.

-The main cause of poor insulation is simply wear and tear over time.
+The main cause of poor insulation is simply worn and tear over time.
 Like with other parts of your home, insulation wears out and needs replacement.
 While insulation is made to last for many years, if you have recently purchased a home or own an older home, new insulation may help improve heat management.

 Also, insulation compacts over time.
 Compacted insulation is less effective in preventing heat loss.
 When insulation compacts heat transfer occurs, which makes it harder to heat your home.